tytydraco/yessleep/out/For_decades_they_trapped_me_inside_what_appeared_to_be_an_office_building_Honestly_I_think_I_deserved_worse.md

 My hands weren’t shaking anymore.

-I dropped the ember onto the diesel, turned around, I walked away.
+I dropped the ember onto the diesel, turned around, and I walked away.

 *“God, Owen, I…I’m so sorry...I…I just…I just wasn’t strong enough to choose you…”* I whispered, but not in the memory that was replaying through the window.